samuelmartingc/blog/content/post/clone_sd_raspberry.md

 **Conclusion**

-This post has been short enough to not waste your time reading unrelating things, I hope that you have find this commands useful.
+This post has been short enough to not waste your time reading unrelated things, I hope that you have find this commands useful.
 Have a good day :)